 Employees in the manufacturing industry could develop carpal tunnel syndrome due to the heavy demands of working long hours involving repetitive motions.

 How do I Stop My Hands from Going Numb When I Sleep?

 Even a mild case of carpal tunnel syndrome can cause nagging discomfort in the wrist and hand, especially at night when attempting to go to sleep.
 The patient often experiences a sense of numbness when blood flow circulation is cut off to the hands.

 Physical therapists recommend not folding or tucking the arms, wrists, and hands under the pillow when sleeping.
-The weight of the neck and head on the pillow over the arms can increase pressure to the wrist, compressing the median nerve even more.
+The weight of the neck and head on the pillow over the arms can increase pressure on the wrist, compressing the median nerve even more.